RobertaBtt/PythonCleanArchitecture/README.md

 I write test to mirror the language of the Domain experts, the Business side:
 - set the Area
-- deploy a robot/mower
+- deploy a Thing
-- give to the robot/mower initial position and orientation
+- give to the Thing initial position and orientation
-- sends to the robot/mower a strings of letters
+- sends to the Thing a strings of letters
 - obtain its final position and orientation

 Following the Kent Back principles of TDD